strongjun15/Narrow-One-Userscripts/README.md

 * **My friend's language:** Set this to the language you want your outgoing messages to be translated into.
 * **Adaptive text color:** Toggle the real-time contrast-aware text color engine.
 * **Auto-translate new messages:** When enabled, any new message popping up in the chat log will be automatically translated to your language.
 (Disabled by default).

+### Licensing

+This script is based on the work of N1CNmod.

+The original source code remains the intellectual property of its original author.
+All original copyright notices and attributions have been preserved.

+The MIT License included in this repository applies only to the original code, modifications, and additions created by Strong Jun.
+It does not replace, override, or relicense any portion of the original author's work.

+If you reuse this repository, please preserve both the original attribution and the attribution for my modifications.